Eklutna Historical Park

-An Alaska Native and Russian Orthodox Cultural
+An Alaska Native and Russian Orthodox Cultural Experience

 Visitors to Eklutna Historical Park can take a guided tour to the old log Russian Orthodox Church, see the Spirit Houses, and visit the new Orthodox Church.
 You'll learn about the history, culture, and customs of the Dena'ina Athabascans in combination with Russian Orthodox traditions.